SsebastiusS/PoorImageMaker/README.md

 ## Notes

 The application automatically sorts images based on their filenames, so ensure proper numbering for accurate merging.

-If you encounter any issues or have further questions, contact sebastius on discord. ifferent file extensions in the same directory might lead to sorting issues on certain non-Windows OS.
+If you encounter any issues or have further questions, contact sebastius on discord.

+Different file extensions in the same directory might lead to sorting issues on certain non-Windows OS.

 ## Manuals
 [GUI Manual](GUImanual.md)